threader/PC-Tuning/docs/post-install.md

 - Place ``C:\prerequisites\sysinternals\procexp.exe`` into ``C:\Windows`` & open it.

 - Go to ``Options`` & select ``Replace Task Manager``.
 I also configure ``Confirm Kill`` & ``Allow Only One Instance``.

-## Installing Drivers

-- Install any drivers your system requires, avoid installing chipset drivers.

-- Try to obtain the bare driver so it can be installed in Device Manager as executable installers usually come with extra unnecessary bloatware.
-Most of the time, you can open the installer's executable in 7-Zip to obtain the driver.

-- I would recommend updating & installing ethernet, USB, sata (required on Windows 7 as enabling MSI on the stock sata driver will result in a BSOD), NVME & potentially the audio controller drivers.

 ## Activating Windows